-ART 205 - Modern American Art
+ART 205 - Seminar: Modern and Contemporary Art

-This course is a survey of American art, including painting, sculpture, architecture, photography, film and mixed media.
-Students examine influences from both 19th-century America and 20th-century Europe.
-The course includes various contexts, such as modern psychology and sociology, as they affect trends in American art and culture.
-The course also includes excursions to art galleries and museums, as well as guest lecturers.
+Seminar-based art history course focused on Modern and Contemporary art from 1860-today.
+Examinations of painting, sculpture, architecture, photography, film, and mixed media from a global and/or thematic perspective.
+Includes various contexts such as modern psychology and sociology as they affect trends in modern and contemporary art and culture.
+Student activities include films; excursions to art galleries, museums and artists' studios; and guest lecturers.